Steven-zion/Steven-zion/README.md

 ### 👨‍💻About Me :
  - I'm a creative problem solving Web Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40px" height="30px"> from Kenya.
-  - :telescope: I’m working as a Front-end developer and also focus on backend technology
+ -  I’m working as a Front-end developer and also focus on backend technology
-- :seedling: I Explore Technical Content Writing on hashnode
+- I Explore Technical Content Writing on hashnode

 ### :hammer_and_wrench: Languages and Tools :
   <div>